bekk/bekk-christmas/post/react/managing-content-with-sanity.md

 We have now defined a complex schema type with Sanity’s predefined types and this becomes very powerful when we want to modell the «world» we are describing.

-## Use your datamodell
+## Use your data model

 Sanity has implemented a very nice [client library](https://www.npmjs.com/package/@sanity/client) that we can utilize in frontend apps.
 It is a promise based fetch library which enables you to grab content with their query language [groq](https://www.sanity.io/docs/groq).
-Let's use Sanity's examples with our restaurant modell in mind.
+Let's use Sanity's examples with our restaurant model in mind.

 ```
 // Define our client